lmfit/asteval/_sources/motivation.rst.txt

 executing that statement may take more than 1 hour on some machines.
 In short, runtime cannot be determined lexically.

 This double exponential example also demonstrates there is not a good way to check for a long-running calculation within a single Python process.
-That calculation is not stuck within the Python interpreter, in Python's C C-code (no doubt calling the `pow()` function) called by the Python interpreter itself.
+That calculation is not stuck within the Python interpreter, but in Python's C C-code (no doubt calling the `pow()` function) called by the Python interpreter itself.
 That call will not return to the Python interpreter or allow other threads to run until that call is done.
-That means that from within a single process, there is not a foolproof way to tell `asteval` (or really, even Python) when a calculation has taken too long.
-The most reliable way to limit run time is to have a second process watching the execution time of the asteval process and interrupt or kill it.
+That means that from within a single process, there is not a reliable way to tell `asteval` (or really, even Python) when a calculation has taken too long.
+The only reliable way to limit run time is to have a second process watching the execution time of the asteval process and either try to interrupt it or kill it.

 For a limited range of problems, you can try to avoid asteval taking too long.
 For example, you may try to limit the *recursion limit* when